 HLTWHS002 Follow safe work practices for direct client care

-- Students who wish to commence this program should be currently employed in a community services organisation.
+- Learners who wish to commence this program should be currently employed in a residential aged care facility in Australia.

-- You need to provide a current national Police Check (VIC or NSW depending on where you are commencing your course) or you must provide evidence that you have applied for a police check in your respective state as soon as possible.
+- You must hold a current national Police Check (VIC or NSW depending on where you are commencing your course)

 Possible career pathways you may like to consider upon completion: